-If a student will be absent because of a death, the student is responsible for notifying the VPSA prior to their absence.
-The VPSA will communicate with the individual's course instructors of record about the absence and the reason for the absence.
-Upon receiving proper documentation regarding the death (documentation may include, but is not limited to a memorial service program or newspaper/website obituary notice) and relationship, the VPSA will provide this documentation to each of the course instructors, if requested.
-The VPSA may ask for additional documentation if necessary.
+If a student will be absent because of a death, the student is responsible for notifying the Department of Accessibility & Learning Excellence (DALE) prior to their absence by completing the Bereavement Accommodation Request Form.
+Upon receiving the completed form and associated proper documentation regarding the death (documentation may include, but is not limited to, a memorial service program or newspaper/website obituary notice) and relationship, DALE will review to determine whether to approve the accommodation.
+If the documentation submitted is insufficient, DALE may ask for additional documentation, if necessary.